hasanchy/delete-all-products/readme.txt

 == Installation ==
 1. Go to your WordPress backend
 2. Navigate to "Plugins" > "Add New"
-3. Search for "Delete All Products"
+3. Search for "Delete All Products for WooCommerce"
 4. Install and activate the plugin
 5. Navigate to "Products" > "Delete Products"